AMendoza180890/WebpageTecMissionary/README.md

-# AstroPie
+# Missionary Tech Support

-AstroPie is a free theme for the Astro framework, designed to provide a beautiful and functional starting point for your next restaurant or bistro website.
-Whether you're running an Italian restaurant, a cozy bistro, or any other type of dining establishment, AstroPie has you covered with its clean design and easy-to-use components.
+Missionary Tech Support is a free theme for the Astro framework, designed to provide a beautiful and functional starting point for your next restaurant or bistro website.
+Whether you're running an Italian restaurant, a cozy bistro, or any other type of dining establishment, Missionary Tech Support has you covered with its clean design and easy-to-use components.

-## 🌟 About AstroPie
+## 🌟 About Missionary Tech Support

-AstroPie is perfect for restaurant owners, developers, and designers who want to quickly set up a stylish and responsive website.
+Missionary Tech Support is perfect for Ministries, developers, and designers who want to quickly set up a stylish and responsive website.
 It leverages modern web technologies to ensure a smooth and performant user experience.

 ## 🛠️ Technologies Used